Skip to main content

 FieldTypeDescription

-max_cost_per_1mfloatMax cost per 1M tokens
+max_cost_per_1mfloatMax $ per 1M tokens (average of input + output)

 providerslist[str]Allowlist of providers